moonshineTP/People-and-Parcel-Share-a-Night/share_a_ride/data/README.md

 **Scope:**
 - No travel/service times or time windows unless extended.

 ---

 **5. RELATION TO SOURCE DATA**
-These instances are curated from existing datasets:
+These instances are curated from existing datasets, some of them include Li et al., Solomon et al., Talliard et al.,...
+Modifications is made to adapt them to SARP context, including adding parcel requests and adjusting vehicle capacities.
+The detail of modifications is mentioned in share_a_ride/precurated All original data sources are properly cited in the folder of each dataset.

 ---